Athelstan Braxton Hicks: Overlaying

 There had been "during the last ten months no less than 500 cases had occurred in which children had been suffocated while in bed with their parents, in London alone."
 He estimated that a third of the allegedly accidental deaths of children were due to suffocations.

 However, he operated a poor box and could be generous when confronted with poverty: "it was no use reading the father a lesson on sleeping in a crowded room, for he was hard-up and could not pay for large apartments.
 The jury returned a verdict of "Accidental death," and expressed its opinion that the father had done the best he could in the circumstances."

-Friendly Societies Act
+Friendly Societies Act 1875

-In 1889 Mr Braxton Hicks wrote a letter to The Times about the dangers of child life insurance, as outlined in the Friendly Societies Act 1875 which provided for payments on death of children, denouncing the practice of insuring children's lives to pay the expenses of their burial.
+In 1889 Mr Braxton Hicks wrote a letter to The Times about the dangers of child life insurance, as outlined in the Friendly Societies Act 1875 (38 & 39 Vict. c.
+60) which provided for payments on death of children, denouncing the practice of insuring children's lives to pay the expenses of their burial.
 He wrote that the insurances act as a temptation to the parents to neglect them, or feed them with improper food, and sometimes even to kill them, as in the excessively numerous cases of "over-laying" or suffocating in bed.